LordAlucard90/Angular-Tutorial/01 - The Basics/readme.md

   {{'Server'}} with ID {{serverID}} is {{getServerState()}}.
 </p>
 ```
-In this case `ngStyle` change dynamically the attribute of the css property
+In this case `ngStyle` change dynamically the attribute of the CSS property
 according to the return value of the function.
 ```typescript
 getColor() {